Professor Chloe Paver

 Associate Professor in German

-My current research centres on German and Austrian history museums, considering the museum as one a range of social practices for dealing with Germany's fraught 20th century.
+My research centres on German and Austrian history museums, considering the museum as one a range of social practices for dealing with Germany's fraught 20th century.
 After a decade working on the material culture on display in these museums, leading to the monograph Exhibiting the Nazi Past, I am currently pursuing work on the discourses that surround history museums.
 This includes the speeches that are given at the opening ceremonies of exhibitions, the use of 'leichte Sprache' or simple language to make museums accessible to people with learning disabilities, and the use of translation in museums.
 I am also contributing to work on the understanding of violence as a German and global phenomenon.

 I teach modules relating directly to my research questions (in particular ‘Dictatorships on Display: History Exhibitions in Germany and Austria’) but I also teach more widely across various eras of German literature and film.
 I have considerable experience of teaching in the MA Translation programme and have supervised many PhD and masters dissertations.